Score Optional Sections

 Comments

-Promising Practice 2 pts 1 pt 0 pts N/A
+Best Practice 2 pts 1 pt 0 pts

-Based on baseline data, benchmarks encompass high expectations for learning that are achievable over the course of one year.
+Based on baseline data, benchmarks encompass ambitious expectations for independent performance that are achievable over the course of one year.

 Comments